kashishoberoi/IntelProject-ObjectDetectInTwilight/README.md

 ## Previous Works
 ### VGG-16
 ### R-CNN
 R-CNN is short for “Region-based Convolutional Neural Networks”.
-The basic task of RCNN is to correctly identify the object present in an image via bounding box.
+The basic task of RCNN is to correctly identify the object present in an image via the bounding box.
 While detecting, the issue faced is that there is a huge number of regions within the image as the object of interest might have different spatial locations.<br/>
-R-CNN helps in identifying a manageable number of bounding-box object region using <i>selective search algorithm.</i> After this the identified regions are wrapped and fed into the CNN resulting in a vector output.
+R-CNN helps in identifying a manageable number of bounding-box object region using <i>selective search algorithm.</i> After this, the identified regions are wrapped and fed into CNN resulting in a vector output.
 It extracts CNN features from each region independently for classification using SVM.<br/> Along with predicting object within the region, the algorithm also predicts the offset values (x1 y1 x2 y2) to increase the precision of the bounding box and help in adjusting the bounding box of the region proposal.
-Follwing

 ### ResNet
 The ResNet that stands for "Residual Neural Network" is an Artificial Neural Network that alleviates the problems present with the Deep Network.
 This is done by implementing a new neural network layer - <b>The Residual Block.</b><br /> Following is the image representing Residual Block: a building block.<br />